-- (1) Attach the manifold's mounting brackets to an adjacent wall just below the pump case using provided screws. - (2) One checkvalve fitting is required for each pump that will inject into the manifold.
+- (1) Attach the two mounting brackets to the bottom of the pump case using provided screws.
+For retro-fitting to an older style case, a single bracket (available from Knight) is used instead of the two end brackets. - (2) One checkvalve fitting is required for each pump that will inject into the manifold.
 Plugs are provided with some manifolds to block off unused ports.
 Use a wrap of plumbing tape over the threads to help avoid leakage. - (3) Connect each pump's squeeze tube directly to a port on the manifold (pull down on the output side of the tube to create slack).
-Cinch a cable tie around each connection to prevent leakage.
-Use polyvinyl tubing as needed to make the connection from the squeeze tube to the barb fitting on the manifold. - (4) Connect the flush solenoid wires to the terminals designated for "FLUSH PUMP" on the circuit board in the dispenser refer to the wiring diagram in the dispenser's instruction manual for more information. - (5) Connect the water supply to the inlet fitting on the flush solenoid.
-Ensure that water connection is supported so that it does not put stress on the inlet fitting.
+Cinch a cable tie around each connection to prevent leakage. - (4) Remove label from the left side of dispenser and mount the flush solenoid using screws and nuts provided.
+For 6-pump applications, the solenoid mounts through the bottom of the pump case. - (5) Connect the flush solenoid wires to the terminals marked "FLUSH PUMP" on the circuit board in the OP or OP-Plus dispenser - refer to the wiring diagram in the dispenser's instruction manual for more information. - (6) Connect the output side of the flush solenoid to the input fitting on the manifold using the 1/4" tubing provided.